ayanavasarkar/load_balance_tester/README.md

 ## How to Build the Docker Image

-1. **Build the Docker Image:** docker build -t http-load-tester .
+1. **Build the Docker Image:** docker build -t load_balance_tester .

-2. **Run the Load Tester Inside Docker:** docker run http-load-tester http://example.com --qps 10 --method GET
+2. **Run the Load Tester Inside Docker:** docker run load_balance_tester http://example.com --qps 10 --method GET

 Replace `http://example.com` with the URL you want to test.
 Adjust other parameters as needed.